 Nestled in the northwest corner of Massachusetts, the Berkshires offer an inviting landscape of hills and mountains, rivers and lakes.
 Across the region, small towns dot the countryside, offering a look into a quieter, slower, simpler way of life.

-On Berkshire Adventure, the activities—hiking, biking, camping, rafting and playing games—are all carefully calibrated to suit our youngest campers.
+On Berkshire Adventure, the activities—hiking, camping, rafting and playing games—are all carefully calibrated to suit our youngest campers.
 At every step of the way, Berkshire Adventure offers appropriate challenges in a supportive and nurturing setting, with Overland leaders who are attuned to the needs of this age group.
 For many of the campers on Berkshire Adventure, this is their first time having an experience like this, and we are focused on building confidence and independence during their time with Overland.

 At trip end, we’ll celebrate all we have accomplished on Berkshire Adventure—a great week of camp and the perfect introduction to Overland.

 Berkshire Adventure was our very first introductory trip.
 It’s a great place to start for 4th and 5th graders: a week that’s just adventurous enough with a carefully chosen slate of outdoor activities (and with caring leaders providing excellent supervision to a small group of very nice kids).
 The activities are fun and the tone is always warm and welcoming, positive and enthusiastic.
 Berkshire Adventure has always been a great success for us—and it can be for your child, too.